elixirbook/source/docs/getting-started.md

 In expression #8 `length` is part of the module `Kernel` but not prepended by it's name, as it's a built-in function.
 In the last two expressions we define and then call an anonymous function.

+!!!info ""
-!!!info "More details on Functions in the _Functions chapter_"
+    More details on Functions in the _Functions chapter_